youlez/INSOR/wp-content/plugins/booking/readme.txt

 18. **Time-Slot Appointment Bookings in Legacy Calendar Theme**: Users can select **single day** in the calendar and **time slots** in the booking form.

 == Changelog ==
+= 10.9.1 =
+- Changes in **all** versions:
+ 	* **Fix**  An error of type E_PARSE was caused in line 259 of the file ..booking/includes/page-setup/setup_support.php.
+Error message: syntax error, unexpected ')' (10.9.1.1)

+= 10.9 =
+- Changes in **all** versions:
+	* **New**: Added the ability to define unavailable intervals for specific hours and minutes starting from the current time, in addition to defining unavailable dates starting from today.
+(10.8.1.4)
+	* **New**: Added the ability to select the "Number of months in a row" value in the Options toolbar on the WP Booking Calendar > Availability > Days Availability page.
+This feature enhances the display of calendar days for some calendar skins, with the default set to 3 months.
+(10.8.1.5)
+	* **Improvement**: Added a warning message with a troubleshooting link during the 4th and 5th steps of the Setup Wizard for users with the Wordfence plugin installed.
+This helps address potential conflicts during setup.
+	* **Improvement**: Automatically restore bookings from the Trash when they are approved.
+(10.8.1.1)
+ 	* **Improvement**: Set the input type of HTML tags for email fields to email for improved validation.
+(10.8.1.2)
+- Changes in **Personal / Business Small / Business Medium / Business Large / MultiUser** versions:
+	* **New**: Added support for the Redsys payment gateway via the Redsys Redirection method.
+This integration allows Spanish users to accept payments for bookings.
+ 	* **Fix** Resolved an issue with the "real-time" cost display, which sometimes showed incorrect values due to delays caused by multiple requests to the server.
+(10.8.1.3)
+ 	* **Fix** Resolved a warning issue on the WP Booking Calendar > Availability > Season Availability page.
+(10.8.1.6)

 = 10.8 =
 - Changes in **all** versions:
  	* **New** Added the ability to configure the booking form structure as a multi-step wizard in the Booking Calendar Free version.
 This feature enables users to complete the booking process in several steps for improved usability.
 (10.7.1.7)